-Storms, especially blizzards, can be very dangerous.
-Preparing before extremely cold, snowy weather occurs can save your life.
+Winter Storms, especially blizzards, can be very dangerous.
+Preparing before extremely cold. snowy weather occurs can save your life.
 Know what winter storm watches and warnings mean.
-If a Winter Storm Watch has been issued for your area, hazardous winter weather conditions (such as snow areater than 6 inches in 24 hours, winds gusting over 35 mph, or visibilities less than a 1/4 mile) are expected in the next 12 to 36 hours.
-A Winter Storm Warning means the conditions listed for the Watch exist.
+If a Winter Storm Watch has been for area. issued your hazardous winter weather conditions (such as snow greater than 6 inches in 24 hours, winds gusting over 35 mph, or visibilities less than a 1/4 mile) are expected in the next 12 to 36 hours.
+A Winter Storm Warning means 4 or more inches is expected in the next 12 hours, or 6 or more inches in 24 hours, or 1/4 inch or more of ice accretion is expected.